-Although two planes are programmed simultaneously, pass/fail is not available for each page when the program operation completes.
-Status bit of I/O 0 is set to "1" when any of the pages fails.
+Although two planes are programmed simultaneously, pass/fail is not available for each page by "70h" command when the program operation completes.
+Status bit of I/O 1 is set to "1" when any of the pages fails.
 Limitation in addressing with Multi Page Program is shown below.